C Language Important Question Answer for BCA 2nd Semester

 6) Explain Conditional Compilation directives.
 How to use it.

 Ans.
-Conditional Compilation: – Conditional Compilation directives help to compile a specific portion of the program or skip compilation of some specific part of the program based on some conditions.
+Conditional Compilation: – Conditional Compilation directives help to compile a specific portion of the program or skip the compilation of some specific part of the program based on some conditions.

 Conditional Compilation Directives are –